-Traveling by air with a BCA Float pack can be a cinch—especially if there’s a local refill center at your destination or if you bring along your own high-pressure pump.
-It’s especially easy if you’re not traveling to or from the U.S. The key is to know the rules and how they differ between hyper-regulated US airports and the more relaxed airports everywhere else.
-But there’s some gray area to be aware of, especially if you have connecting flights between airports that follow different rules.
+Traveling by air with a BCA Float pack can be a cinch especially if there's a local refill center at your destination or if you bring along your own high-pressure pump.
+It’s especially easy if you're not traveling to or from the U.S. The key is to know the rules and how they differ between U.S. and international airports.
+There are some gray areas to be aware of, especially if you have connecting flights between airports that follow different rules.
 The big question is whether your bags will be inspected by U.S.-trained TSA agents or by agents that follow the international (IATA) regs.
-The even-bigger variable is how well those agents are trained: in our experience, you’ll get ten different answers from ten different agents, so the safest bet is to carry the airbag pack and cylinder with you, along with a copy of the regulations.
+So the safest bet is to carry the airbag pack and cylinder with you, along with a copy of the regulations.

 Failsafe Solution (everywhere!)

 Carry your empty cylinder/head (in Ziploc bag) on board, along with your airbag pack.
 This solution works in all scenarios, whether you're flying in the US, Europe, Japan, or even the southern hemisphere.

 TSA (to and from the U.S. only)

 - The cylinder must be empty, with the cylinder head removed (easily accomplished with bare hands).